Materials-Consortia/OPTIMADE/optimade.md

 | 414  | The request URI contains more than 2048 characters                    |
 | 418  | Asked for a non-existent keyword                                      |
 | 422  | Database returned (200) but the translator failed                     |

+### <a name="h.3.3.4">3.3.4.
+Unset optional properties</a>

+Unset optional properties in a database are properties that exist and have a specific value within a database for some materials entries, but are undefined for other entries, i.e. have the value "null" within a JSON file or SQL database.

+Unset properties are not returned in the response unless explicitly requested in the search query.
+Any comparisons involving involving unset properties should return a value of false, i.e. by definition the value of "null" is outside of any defined search range.

+If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query should be returned, including those with null values for this property.
+The value of these properties should be set to the JSON "null" value in the response.

+Note that this only applies to attributes that are described by a single value, and not to properties with multiple attributes such as the structure.
+In this case, attributes that have null value are simply omitted from the returned structure.

+Entries with unset property values can be filtered out of the response using:

+<property> IS KNOWN

+This requires that only entries with non-null values of <property> be returned;
+i.e. all entries with null values of <property> are filtered out of the response.

 # <a name="h.4">4.
 API endpoints</a>